Azure/terraform-azurerm-avm-res-compute-virtualmachinescaleset/README.md

 Major version Zero (0.y.z) is for initial development.
 Anything MAY change at any time.
 A module SHOULD NOT be considered stable till at least it is major version one (1.0.0) or greater.
 Changes will always be via new versions being published and no changes will be made to existing published versions.
 For more details please go to https://semver.org/

+> Note: This AVM will only deploy Azure Virtual Machine Scale Sets in Orchestrated mode.
+Please see this reliability guidance for more information:  [Deploy VMs with flexible orchestration mode](https://learn.microsoft.com/en-us/azure/reliability/reliability-virtual-machine-scale-sets?tabs=graph-4%2Cgraph-1%2Cgraph-2%2Cgraph-3%2Cgraph-5%2Cgraph-6%2Cportal#-deploy-vms-with-flexible-orchestration-mode)

 <!-- markdownlint-disable MD033 -->
 ## Requirements